eminsenay/altsoyustsoy/README.md

 - I'm not very fluent in Javascript, so don't be surprised if you see some awkward methods of doing things which are really easy with a different method.

 ## Deployment Preparation
 Call "grunt" at the terminal.
+It copies all output to the `docs` directory.
-It uglifies all css and js and then replaces the original references at the project with the uglified ones.
+It can also uglify all css and js and then replace the original references at the project with the uglified ones; however, this is deactivated for now.
+If you wish to activate this, uncomment the corresponding lines in "Gruntfile.js".

 ## TODOs & Bugs & Known Issues